Acute Shortness of Breath

 Top Tips

 • If the diagnosis is likely to be hyperventilation, instruct the patient to rebreathe from a paper bag while waiting for you.
-This action may curtail the attack by the time you see them.
+This action may curtail the attack by the time you arrive.

 • Sudden onset of breathlessness in an elderly patient in the middle of the night is likely to be LVF.
 Remember that it may be have been precipitated by an infarct.